Cliff is an online marketer and freelance writer. He is passionate about health, sports, and travel.

 - Wash it off with a clean, wet rag, or throw it in the washing machine.

 You can place small bowls or open boxes of baking soda in affected areas to remove any remnants of vinegar odor.
 You can also just leave it be.
-Vinegar smell will go away on its own in a day or two.
+The vinegar smell will go away on its own in a day or two.

 2. Sprinkle Baking Soda on Affected Items